Category: Food and drink

 Lobster Box is a small local company set up by Cam, who chefs up delicious hand-prepared seafood meals.

-Lobster Box has an ethos of small batch, hand flavoured, fresh, tasty and super easy to enjoy food.
+Lobster Box has an ethos of small-batch, hand-flavoured, fresh, tasty and super easy-to-enjoy food.
 The unique selling point is that the food is already prepped, requiring minimal fuss.
 The fish is locally caught and Cam’s main supplier works out of Padstow.

 Cam’s Seafood Adventures started at the age of 19 on a Deep Sea Trawler in New Zealand.
 Having grown up in Cornwall as an avid waterman, Cam left his home turf to seek experiences and found himself working at sea.
 Being around the freshest fish caused him to develop a passion for cooking, and his chef style draws on inspiration from his travels.
 From curry making tips and secret ingredients used in Sri Lanka, to rustic Boat tucca in Australia, working as a head chef at multiple locations at home and abroad, Cam has a wealth of invaluable experience.
 In 2016 – 2019 he put his heart and soul into his own restaurant on the Isles of Scilly, somewhat closer to his home of Cornwall.